 This is why at Fieldfisher we draw on our decades of amputation claims experience to enable our clients to receive the best possible care and rehabilitation, whether that is in the UK or even abroad.
 We have assisted numerous amputees over the years, ranging from transtibial (below the knee) amputees, through the knee amputatees, transfemoral (above the knee) amputatees, as well as those who have suffered from upper limb amputations.
 Our expertise ranges from assisting those who have suffered such injuries as a result of road traffic accidents, accidents at work, and also as a result of medical negligence.

-Our commitment to amputee claims can best be seen by two recent initiatives.
-Firstly we are delighted to announce that we are sponsorship GB paratriathlete Andy Lewis.
+Our commitment to the amputee community can best be seen by our sponsorship of GB paratriathlete Andy Lewis in the lead up to the Rio Paralympics in 2016.
 Andy, aged 32, lost his leg in a road traffic accident when he was only 16.
 After years of struggling he decided to take up triathlon in 2012.
-He is now one of the top paratriathletes in the world and is expecting to represent Team GB at the Rio Paralympics in the Summer of 2016.
+He is now one of the top paratriathletes in the world and with our support won a gold medal at the Rio Paralympics in the Summer of 2016.

-Secondly, we are proud to have been appointed as a panel firm for The Limbless Association, the leading UK charity for people with limb-loss.
+In addition, we are proud to have been appointed as a panel firm for The Limbless Association, the leading UK charity for people with limb-loss, as well as sponsoring the LimbPower guides for lower and upper limb amputees, available at all prosthetic limb centres and private clinics across the UK.

 In the past few years we have secured the highest reported settlement for an above the knee amputee, have sent clients to Sweden and Australia for revolutionary osseointegration treatment and continue to achieve substantial settlements for our amputee clients.
 For more information about some of the results we have achieved for our clients please click on the link to our dedicated amputee claims brochure, below.